corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/development-tutorials/build-basic-cordapp/basic-cordapp-contract.md

 section_menu: corda-5-beta
 ---

 This tutorial guides you through writing the two contracts you need in your CorDapp: `AppleStampContract` and `BasketOfApplesContract`.
-You will link these contracts to the states that you created in the [Write the states](basic-cordapp-state.md) tutorial.
+You will link these contracts to the states that you created in the [Write States](basic-cordapp-state.md) tutorial.

 You will create these contracts in the `ledger-utxo-example-apples-contract/src/main/kotlin/net/cordapp/utxo/apples/contracts` directory in this tutorial.